anaisamp/react-redux-filter-products/README.md

 `npm run start`

+Note: Disable cross-origin restrictions in the browser before running the app.

 4. Run tests

 `npm run test`

 ## Features

-- Shows all the available category names in one row (can wrap into multiple lines if screen is not wide enough)
+- Shows all the available category titles from categories endpoint.
-- Shows a list of product titles under each other
-- Once a category is clicked only products belonging to the clicked category will be shown and clicked category will be bold to indicate it is active
+- Shows a list of product titles under each category, gathered from products endpoint.
+Once a category is clicked only products belonging to the clicked category are displayed.
-- An input field should be placed above the list of products and below the categories.
-- The input field should be used as a free text search filter for products.
-Once input is entered only products which feature the given text in their title or description should be shown . (eg: input is "win", products with title "Red Wine" should be shown)
+- A search field is placed above the list of products.
+It can be used as free text and it allows you to search for products which belongs to the selected category.
-- When a product name is clicked it becomes bold and toggles the visibility of the description, ie. when clicked it shows the product description below the product name.
-When clicked again the description should not be shown.
-Multiple descriptions can be shown in the same time.
+- When a product title is clicked it toggles the visibility of the description.
+Multiple descriptions can be shown at the same time.

 ## Next steps